alzox/yummy/README.md

 - Manage a database of meals and groceries.
 - Export and import plans and groceries in JSON or CSV formats.
 - Interactive CLI for meal planning and database management.
-- Web-based interface with dynamic updates using JavaScript.
+- Web-based interface to track plan hosted on Github Pages.
-- Persistent storage using SQLite.
+- Persistent local storage using SQLite.

 ## Requirements